pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 6. Customize **Event Filter** to filter the events that you want to replicate.

     - **Tables matching**: you can set which tables the event filter will be applied to in this column.
 The rule syntax is the same as that used for the **Table Filter** area above.
+You can add up to 10 event filter rules per changefeed.
-    - **Ignored events**: you can set which types of events this filter will exclude from the changefeed.
+    - **Ignored events**: you can set which types of events the event filter will exclude from the changefeed.

 7. In **Start Replication Position**, configure the starting position for your MySQL sink.